galtzo-floss/undrive_google/README.md

 Want to link directly to the Google-Drive-hosted alternate format of a file?
 If yes, DO NOT use this gem.
 Instead follow [these instructions](https://support.google.com/a/users/answer/9308985?hl=en).

-OTOH, if you want to "own", host, track, etc your resume files, DO use this gem.
+OTOH, if you want to "own", host, track, etc your 'own' files (e.g. your resume), DO use this gem.

 ## Story Time

 Imagine Google Drive is a 🐭
-Imagine your resume (or any file, really) is a 🍪
+Imagine your file (e.g. resume) is a 🍪
-Mouse has a cookie 🖨
+🐭's 🍪 exporter: 🖨

 Tell me if you've heard this one already.

-1. Give 🐭 your 🍪 for hosting
+1. Give 🐭 your 🍪 for "safe-keeping"
-2. But you want to host the 🍪 too - ask 🐭 to give it back
+2. Recognizing this SPoF, you ask 🐭 to give back a 🍪 copy
-3. "I'll run it through my 🍪 🖨 instead" - Mouse
+3. "I'll run it through my 🍪 🖨", says 🐭
-4. 🖨 spits out various 🍪 formats: `pdf`, `odt`, `docx`, `txt`, `rtf` and `epub`
+4. 🖨 replicates various 🍪 formats: `pdf`, `odt`, `docx`, `txt`, `rtf` and `epub`
-5. Rename replicated 🍪 (e.g. replace ` ` with `_`)
+5. Rename 🍪 for web (e.g. replace ` ` with `_`)
-6. Extract the replicated `.zip` format to `.html`
+6. Extract replicated `.zip` format to `.html`
 7. Rename extracted HTML file for self-hosting
 8. Realize 🐭's HTML is invalid
 9. Fix 🐭's broke-ass (missing `lang` attribute and `title` element)